Tech-at-DU/ACS-1410-Introduction-to-Swift/Lessons/06-SwiftUI2/README.md

 For example, a button that toggles between play and pause can create a binding to a property of its parent view using the Binding property wrapper.
 </aside>

 Important!
 When a variable exists in another view you'll use `@Binding`.
-This is case the `isPLaying` variable exists in the parent view, `ContentView`, but is read and set in the child view, `PlayButton`.
+This is the case the `isPLaying` variable exists in the parent view, `ContentView`, but is read and set in the child view, `PlayButton`.

 Since the `isPlaying` property is used by both